Course Outline

 How does this course contribute to my learning?

-1 Demonstrate professional competencies in a dietetic research practice setting Empowered
+1 Demonstrate research practice professional competencies relevant to a dietetic research practice setting Empowered

 Engaged